AwesomeDailyManager/.github/profile/README.md

 ## Hi there 👋

-This is Awesome Daily Manager, an agent dedicated to solving tasks on a daily basis.
+This is Awesome Daily Manager, an agent dedicated to solving tasks on a daily basis especially, with groceries(first).

+These days, we are too busy drowning into our work and study, it is hard to remember every 'Best Before' Date for our food in the frige or shelves.
+This application can remind you expired food, suggest menu for your meals...

+All for Saving time and Make Life Easier!

 ## 🙋‍♀️ Introduction